 BreakAway MHE was created to promote an improved understanding of mental health.
 It is tailored specifically to support those suffering from Borderline Personality Disorder, although may also be useful for anyone seeking assistance with a range of other common and related mental health conditions.

 Peter is passionate about helping others develop alternative ways of understanding life problems, relational difficulties, and recurring emotional pain and suffering.
 He is an advocate for those struggling with mental health issues, and likewise, a teacher and therapist for those prepared to discover how to release themselves from unnecessary suffering.

 Peter achieved his Master’s Degree in Counselling Psychology in 2008.
 He has been studying psychology since 1997 and honing skills as a mental health practitioner since 2009.
-After years of learning and practice experience, he has developed a keen understanding of the internal and external dynamics of commonly experienced mental health disorders.
+He became a registered psychologist in 2012.
+After years of learning and gaining practical experience, he has developed a deep understanding of the internal and external dynamics of commonly experienced mental health disorders.

 Peter has an intimate understanding of mental health difficulty because he has experienced it himself and learned how to make improvements.
 Borderline Personality Disorder (BPD) is Peter’s chosen area of specialty because this was his primary diagnosis.
 He knows the difficulty of BPD and how it does not discriminate between sex, race, social status, or any other orientation of life.

 Peter fully understands the feelings of guilt and shame that often accompanies mental health difficulty.
 At the same time, he knows that learning breeds compassion and that this opens the door for adjusting the life experience.
 He has guided many in his practice towards a place of improved self-awareness and functioning as he teaches application of the same concepts and skills he has applied to himself.

 Dawn has a deep passion for mental health awareness and understanding.
 Having experienced first-hand the destruction, she is now an advocate for education and healing.
 “SO often people just don’t know or understand what’s going on, because we aren’t taught these things.
 How are we to know what’s healthy if it’s never shown to us?”